-TEACHING METHOD Face-to-face, Distance learning, etc. Lectures, group tutorials with PBLs and laboratory exercises USE OF INFORMATION AND COMMUNICATION TECHNOLOGIES Use of ICT in teaching, laboratory education, communication with students Software use: Power Point, videos from scientific webpages and youtube and uploading of lectures to e-class TEACHING ORGANIZATION Activity Semester workload The manner and methods of Lectures 3h/week 39 teaching are described in detail.
-Tutorials, 3h for every week 39 Lectures, seminars, laboratory Laboratory classes 24 practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art Data analysis, interpretation and lab report 8 workshop, interactive teaching, Homework 40 educational visits, project, essay Total (hours) 150 writing, artistic creativity, etc.The student's study hours for each learning activity are given as well as the hours of non-directed study according to the principles of the ECTS STUDENT ASSESSEMNT Description of the evaluation Written examination (85% of the final grade) which includes: procedure Multiple choice questions Questions on the analysis of clinical cases Language of evaluation, methods of evaluation, summative or Questions on the analysis of clinical cases Questions combining theory and laboratory data analysis conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students Reports of laboratory classes (15% of the final grade), evaluation includes: Knowledge of the theory related to the experiments Quality and validity of experimental results Data interpretation and conclusion -- --
+TEACHING METHOD Face-to-face, Distance learning, Lectures, group tutorials with PBLs and laboratory exercises etc. USE OF INFORMATION AND Software use: Power Point, videos from scientific webpages and COMMUNICATION youtube and uploading of lectures to e-clas TECHNOLOGIES , - Use of ICT in teaching, laboratory education, communication with students TEACHING ORGANIZATION Activity Semester workload The manner and methods of Lectures 3h/week 39 teaching are described in detail.
+Tutorials, 3h for every week 39 Lectures, seminars, laboratory Laboratory classes 24 practice, fieldwork, study and Data analysis, interpretation and lab 8 analysis of bibliography, tutorials, report J placements, clinical practice, art workshop, interactive teaching, Homework 40 educational visits, project, essay Total (hours) 150 writing, artistic creativity, etc.The 150 student's study hours for each learning activity are given as well as the hours of non-directed study according to the principles of the ECTS 2013 STUDENT ASSESSEMNT Written examination (85% of the final grade) which includes: Description of the evaluation Multiple choice questions procedure Questions on the analysis of clinica l cases Language of evaluation, methods Questions combining theory and la boratory data analysis of evaluation, summative or Reports of laboratory classes (15% of the final grade), conclusive, multiple choice evaluation includes: questionnaires, short-answer Knowledge of the theory related to questions, open-ended questions, Quality and validity of experimenta problem solving, written work, essay/report, oral examination, Data interpretation and conclusion public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically defined and such star Specifically-defined evaluation criteria are given, and if and where they are accessible to students